phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.3.7 =
+* Fixed an issue with Woocommerce and redirects when the default language is not English
+* Speed improvements
+* Fix relative url without a trailingslash not getting a proper link back
+* Add ?trp=edit-translation=preview to ajax loaded content.
+Also add it to all dynamic content.
+* Added language code column in settings
+* Removed async false from JS translate-dom-changes

 = 1.3.6 =
 * Refactored the get_url_for_language() function which should fix a lot of problems with links
 * Speed improvements